lkonarek/lkonarek/_posts/2020-04-27-NBA-Capstone-Part-One.md

 df00_06['3P%'] = df00_06['3P%'].fillna(0)
 ```

-The Last cleaning decision that needs to be made is regarding positions, at this point the data is saved as such
+The Last cleaning decision that needs to be made is regarding positions, at this point the data is saved as such:
 ```python
 df14_20['Pos'].value_counts()
 ```